 Proactive and reactive ecosystem restoration are two new terms that more accurately define what is actually happening in the real world.
 They are replacing the old terms of passive and active ecosystem restoration.
 The two modes were broadly defined in terms of where the human energy and resources were put in the hopes of bringing back ecosystem health and function.

 In passive restoration, the energy was put into stopping the threat and letting the ecosystem recover independently.
 In active restoration, our energy and resources assisted or facilitated the ecosystem’s recovery more directly.
-These terms always were a bit ambiguous and poorly conveyed the nuance and complexity of the actions being performed by managers.
+These terms were always a bit ambiguous and poorly conveyed the nuance and complexity of the actions being performed by managers.

 In a new paper by Hein et al., 2021, the authors discuss this issue and propose using new terms to describe these two restoration branches as they pertain to coral reefs.
-They introduce the term ‘proactive’ to replace passive and ‘reactive’ to replace active restoration.
+They introduce the term ‘proactive’ to replace passive, and ‘reactive’ to replace active restoration.
 These terms more accurately describe the actions being taken and may make communicating the details of these projects more precise and relatable.
 We at Conservation Diver will be switching up our terminology in support of this, and here is why we think you should too.

 Passive and Active Coral Restoration

 For decades, the prevailing opinion and policy of reef managers were that protection is always preferred over restoration.
 By stopping the threats to the ecosystem, the flora and fauna would rebound independently without further human intervention.
-From this came the term ‘passive restoration,’ meaning that no time, energy, or resources were put into the ecosystem to return its health, diversity, and function.
+From this came the term ‘passive restoration,’ meaning that no time, energy or resources were put into the ecosystem to return its health, diversity and function.

 However, this term implies that nothing is being done when in fact stopping the threat is anything except “passive.”